 This portion of the Town Plan describes goals, land use policies, and the land use classification system for the town.
-These goals and policies are intended to recognize existing land use patterns, physical and geographic limitations to development, flood hazards, and to protect wetlands and shorelands.
-Also taken into consideration are the present and probable road systems within the town, other existing town infrastructure and the goals and policies stated in other portions of the Plan.
+These goals and policies are intended to recognize existing land use patterns, physical and geographic limitations to development, and flood hazards, and to protect wetlands, surface waters, shorelands, forests, and agricultural resources.
+Also taken into consideration are the present and probable road systems within the town, other existing town infrastructure, and the goals and policies stated in other portions of the Plan.
 Public investment and infrastructure exert a major influence on where development occurs and should be compatible with maintaining the historic development patterns of the town.
-Recent severe storm damage from natural disasters, and predictions of increasing severity of storms should also be considered for land use planning, in order to limit the economic and personal toll of potential damage, as should other risks identified in the Town's All Hazard Mitigation Plan.
+Recent severe storm damage from natural disasters and predictions of increasing severity of storms should also be considered for land use planning, in order to limit the economic and personal toll of potential damage, as should other risks identified in the Town's Local Hazard Mitigation Plan.

 The capability of land in the town to support various activities is limited.
-There are areas of shallow soils, hardpan soils and steep slopes that are not conducive to on-site septic systems.
+There are areas of shallow soils, hardpan soils, and steep slopes that are not conducive to on-site septic systems.
 Because of underlying rock formations, other portions of the town have limited water supplies, which are already being tapped by a number of drilled wells.
-Uses in floodways and shorelands should be limited to those that will not damage these fragile and valuable areas, nor be damaged by occasional flash flooding, channel shifting or fluvial erosion, or recurring localized flooding.
-The town should encourage activities that embrace the historic settlement patterns of the town, have a minimal impact on the finite natural and fiscal resources of the community, promote resiliency in the face of natural disaster, and which do not put the lives and possessions of property owners, and the lives of our emergency responders, at risk.
+Uses in floodplains, river corridors, and shorelands should be limited to those that will not damage these fragile and valuable areas, nor be damaged by occasional flash flooding, channel shifting or fluvial erosion, or recurring localized flooding.
+Consideration should also be given to protecting large blocks of contiguous forest and the habitat connectors between them, as discussed in more detail in Natural Resources.
+The town should encourage activities that embrace the historic settlement patterns of the town, have a minimal impact on the finite natural and fiscal resources of the community, promote resiliency in the face of natural disaster, and do not put the lives and possessions of property owners, and the lives of our emergency responders, at risk.

-The following policies, the proposed land use classification system and Proposed Land Use Map present a generalized view of land use in the town.
+The following policies, in conjunction with the proposed land use classification system and the Proposed Land Use Map, provide a generalized view of land use in the town.
 They form the basis for most of Halifax's Zoning Bylaw, which is a regulatory plan implementation mechanism for ensuring that more specific aspects of land use are consistent with sound planning practice and the goals of the Town Plan.
 Zoning regulations should be reviewed frequently to ensure that they promote sustainable land use practices, and implement the goals and policies of the Plan.